Lustre vs WekaFS

 Lustre is a layered design.
 There is a metadata server tier (MDS) holding the directory tree and inode metadata, and a separate object storage server tier (OSS) holding the file data.
 Clients consult the MDS to open a file and learn which OSS targets hold which stripes, then read directly from those OSS targets.
 The MDS and OSS are separate machines (or pools), separately scaled and independently failure-prone.

 WekaFS has no separate metadata tier.
-Every storage node holds a slice of the metadata and a slice of the data.
+Every backend node holds a slice of the metadata and a slice of the data.
 The metadata is distributed via a consistent hash; opens, lookups, and stat calls land on whichever node owns that piece of the namespace.
-Reads and writes go directly to the data shards, also distributed.
+Reads and writes from the WEKA client run over a proprietary DPDK / UDP transport (not standard NVMe-oF or stock RDMA verbs) directly to the backend processes, which use SPDK to drive their local NVMe.

 Bandwidth and IOPS comparison